axibase/atsd-use-cases/chart-of-the-day/crypto/README.md

 ## Bitcoin Index

-Crytocurrency movement against the dollar has always been volatile.
+Cryptocurrency movement against the dollar has always been volatile.
 This visualization tracks the value of Bitcoin against the other three cryptocurrencies showing that the same volatility is present when comparing cryptocurrencies with one another.
-Both Bitcoin Cash and Litecoin moved upwards or downwards 50% at least once in the 6-month observation period.
+Both Bitcoin Cash and Litecoin moved upwards or downwards more than 50% at least once in the 6-month observation period.

 ![](./images/bitcoin-index.png)